 Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Riga, Latvia.

-You need to register your document delivery address online.
+You must set up return document delivery to your preferred address.
 This will allow us to return your visa and passport to you after your interview.
 Registration is free.
 Click the “Register” button below to register.

 You will be able to update your address information if necessary at a later date.